Sightseeing in the Cook Islands: Top 10 Sights in the Cook Islands© CookIslandsPocketGuide.com

 8. One Foot Island (Tapuaetai)

-One Foot Island – its Moari name Tapuaetai – is not only the most popular stop for Aitutaki lagoon cruises but an effortlessly photogenic place.
+One Foot Island – its Māori name Tapuaetai – is not only the most popular stop for Aitutaki lagoon cruises but also an effortlessly photogenic place.
 Many cruises stop here for a barbecue lunch, leaving you plenty of time to explore the sights and grab those shots.
-Head to the front or back-facing sides of the islands to “navigate” the crowds and walk down the beach toward the channel for more picture-perfect beaches.

 9. Vai Nauri

 We can’t get this close to the end of our list of the best places to take photos in the Cook Islands without mentioning the sights of the other outer islands!
 The islands of Atiu, Mangaia, Mauke and Mitiaro all have breathtaking caves that make for some epic photos.
-Vai Nauri (pictured) can be found on Mitiaro and is, in our opinion, the most stunning cave pool in the Cook Islands with its limestone features and crystal clear water.
-Discover more photo-worthy caves in the 10 Best Caves in the Cook Islands.

 Location: West side of Mitiaro.
 A short dead-end road to Vai Naui can be found a few hundred metres north of the Lake Rotonui turnoff.